What Is Not A Feature Of Natural Selection

 3. Natural Selection Does NOT Always Lead to Complexification

 While evolution can lead to increased complexity, it's not an inevitable outcome of natural selection.
 Sometimes, simplification is favored.
 Parasites, for example, often evolve reduced complexity as they become specialized to their host.
-They shed unnecessary features, relying on their host for many essential functions.
+Consider this: they shed unnecessary features, relying on their host for many essential functions.
 Natural selection favors traits that maximize reproductive success in a specific environment; complexity is only advantageous if it contributes to this success.
 Simplicity can be equally, if not more, effective.

 4. Natural Selection Does NOT Create New Traits from Scratch

 Natural selection acts upon existing variation within a population.
 It doesn't conjure up new traits out of thin air.
 Variations arise through random mutations, genetic recombination during sexual reproduction, and other genetic processes.
-Natural selection then "chooses" which variations are more successful in a given environment.
+Now, natural selection then "chooses" which variations are more successful in a given environment.
 The source of novelty is mutation and recombination; natural selection is the filter that determines which variations persist.

 5. Natural Selection is NOT Goal-Oriented or Teleological